tifff-wang/PortionWise-Backend/README.md

 - **Services**: Apply business logic.
 They are responsible for processing data received from controllers and communicating with repositories.

 - **Repositories**: Provide an abstraction layer over the data access layer.
-They are responsible for communicate with the data sources and handle caching logic.
+They are responsible for communicating with the data sources and handling caching logic.

 - **Data Access Objects (DAOs)**: Interact directly with the database.
-They are responsible for excuting SQL queries and performing CRUD operations on the data.
+They are responsible for executing SQL queries and performing CRUD operations on the data.

-- **APIs**: Interact with the network infrastructure They are responsible for handles external API interactions.
+- **APIs**: Interact with the network infrastructure They are responsible for handling external API interactions.

 ## Data Models